puppetlabs/bolt/documentation/logs.md

 Trace logs contain the most detailed information for actions run on individual targets.
-For example, the logs include each command run on a target, each step of compiling a manifest for an apply block, and information about establishing connections with targets.
+For example, the logs include each command run on a target, each step of compiling a puppet code file (manifest) for an apply block, and information about establishing connections with targets.

 Trace logs are useful when you're trying to troubleshoot a problem with Bolt.